-Serological analyses have the potential to facilitate the diagnosis of diseases, and they could be useful tools in under-developed and endemic countries, where the number of cases of neglected diseases, such as leprosy, is high [41].
-There is a large clinical variability among leprosy patients; with the disease spectrum ranging from the polar tuberculoid to the polar lepromatous form [42].
-In fact, pathogenic mechanisms involve virulence factors of the bacteria, incubation time, and the immune response of the infected hosts [43].
-The tuberculoid form is characterized by a small number of well-bordered skin lesions with low bacillary load; therefore, it is referred to as PB, whereas the lepromatous form is characterized by numerous infiltrated skin lesions with high bacillary loads and is known as MB [7,42].
-In general, MB cases present high antibody response, and patients will be more easily identified by serological tests, while PB patients have fewer specific antibodies and are generally classified as false-negatives in the serological trials [44,45].

-In this way, recombinant antigens such as ML0405, ML2331, LID-1, and LID-NDO, among others; have showed good sensitivity to detect MB patients cases, although PB patients are less diagnosed by the serological tests due to the lower production of anti-M. leprae antibodies [46].
-Here, we found a satisfactory M1-specific humoral response in sera from both MB and PB patients, reflecting that the chimera was sensitive to detect both disease cases.
-Antibodies in sera from MB leprosy patients were found in higher levels than those from PB patients, and such fact can be related to the higher humoral reactivity found in such patient class, which will correlate positively with the bacillary load and disease evolution [47,48].
-Additionally, we also tested the B-cell epitopes used to construct the chimera as synthetic peptides in ELISA experiments, and found a variable response when they were incubated against the different sera classes, even the four peptides were recognized by almost all sera of leprosy patients, mainly those developing the MB clinical form.
-In fact, peptide-based tests are considered promising as they could compensate for antigenic variability and improve performance, although variations in sensitivity are known [49].
-Their use could improve the accuracy of diagnostic tests, mainly to avoid the exposition of uninformative or less informative epitopes in the original protein sequences, which could also cause background reactions [50].
-In our study, higher serological efficacy was found by using the chimeric protein, which was constructed by junction of the four peptide sequences.
-Such fact can be mainly attributed to the elimination of the undesired peptides in the original sequences and by the use of only relevant peptides for the experiments [51,52].
-Here, the recombinant protein has improved the sensitivity for diagnosing both PB and MB cases, and we can hypothesize that this result could represent the innovation for the use of this new antigen for leprosy diagnosis.
+Serological analyses have the potential to facilitate the diagnosis of diseases, and they could be useful tools in under-developed countries where the number of cases of neglected and endemic diseases, such as leprosy, is high [41].
+The spectrum of clinical disease amongst leprosy patients ranges from the polar tuberculoid to the polar lepromatous form [42] and pathogenic mechanisms involve bacterial virulence factors, incubation time, and the immune response of the infected hosts [43].
+The tuberculoid form is characterized by a small number of well-bordered skin lesions with low bacillary load and is referred to as PB, whereas the lepromatous form is characterized by numerous infiltrated skin lesions with high bacillary loads and is known as MB [7,42].
+In general, MB patients have high antibody responses that can be more easily identified with serological tests, whereas PB patients have fewer specific antibodies and are generally classified as false-negatives in serological trials [44,45].
+Thus, recombinant antigens such as ML0405, ML2331, LID-1, and LID-NDO, amongst others, have shown good serological sensitivity to detect MB patients cases, although diagnosis of PB patients is poorer due to the lower production of anti-M. leprae antibodies [46].
+In our study, we found a satisfactory chimeric M1 protein-specific humoral response in sera from both MB and PB patients, reflecting that the chimera could sensitively detect both disease states.
+Antibodies in sera from MB leprosy patients were found to be higher than those from PB patients, which may be related to the higher humoral reactivity found in the former that correlates positively with the bacillary load and disease evolution [47,48].
+Additionally, we tested the individual B-cell epitopes used to construct the chimera as synthetic peptides in ELISA experiments and found a variable response when they were incubated against the different sera classes.
+All four peptides were recognized by almost all sera from leprosy patients, especially from MB cases.
+Indeed, peptide-based tests are promising, as they could compensate for antigenic variability and improve performance, although variations in sensitivity are known [49].
+Their use could improve the accuracy of diagnostic tests, mainly to avoid interference from other epitopes in the original protein sequences that could contribute to background reactivity [50].
+In our study, the chimeric protein showed higher serological efficacy when compared with the four contributory peptides, which could be better binding and avidity between the polypeptide with serum antibodies[51,52].
+Thus, the recombinant protein improved the sensitivity for diagnosing both PB and MB cases, and could be an innovative new antigen for leprosy diagnosis.